 - Repurchase arrangements (Article 579, Civil Code).
-These are repurchase agreements for real estate, under which the seller can cancel the sale by refunding the purchase money and buyer's costs in connection with the sale.
+These are repurchase agreements for real estate, under which the seller can cancel the sale by refunding the purchase money (after the amendment to the Civil Code, the parties can decide the amount of refunding by agreement) and buyer's costs in connection with the sale.
 They are entered into simultaneously with the initial sale and purchase agreement.
 Under the Civil Code, asset classes other than real estate can also be subject to a repurchase arrangement. - Finance leases and trusts.
 Other secured transactions include finance leases and trusts for security purposes.